My interest is Numerical Analysis and Scientific Computing in general,

 and Numerical and Applied Linear Algebra in particular.

-I am chairing the
+I am a co-Director of the

 I am a member of the Editorial Boards of: